Your Landlord's Responsibilities

 Text

-If your landlord charges you a security deposit, last month’s rent or both, she must:
+If your landlord charges you a security deposit, last month’s rent, or both, they must:

 1. Give you written receipts.

-2. Give you a statement that describes the condition of your apartment, if she takes a security deposit.7
+2. Give you a statement that describes the condition of your apartment, if they take a security deposit.6

-3. Keep your security deposit in a separate bank account.
+3. Keep your security deposit in a separate bank account in Massachusetts.

-4. Pay you interest every year on both your security deposit and last month’s rent.8
+4. Pay you interest every year on both your security deposit and last month’s rent.7

-5. Keep records of security deposits and repairs.9
+5. Keep records of security deposits and repairs.8

 6. Return your security deposit to you at the end of your tenancy if there is no damage and your rent is paid.

-7. Return your security deposit to you if she fails to follow the security deposit law.
+7. Return your security deposit to you if they fail to follow the security deposit law.

 Widgets

-Only give your landlord cash if she gives you a receipt right away.
+Only give your landlord cash if they give you a receipt right away.
 If the landlord refuses to give you a written receipt, use Security Deposit Receipt and Last Month’s Receipt (Form 4).

-You should get 3 kinds of receipts from your landlord.
+You should get several kinds of documents from your landlord.
 They must all be written.

-• 1st Receipt: She must give you a written receipt when you give her your security deposit or last month’s rent.10
+• 1st Receipt: They must give you a written receipt when you give them your security deposit or last month’s rent.9

-• 2nd Receipt: She has 30 days to put your security deposit in a bank and give you a 2nd receipt.
-This receipt must say where your security deposit is.11
+• 2nd Receipt: If the landlord receives a security deposit, they have 30 days to put your security deposit in a bank and give you a 2nd receipt.
+This receipt must say where your security deposit is.10

 1st Receipt for security deposit or last month’s rentSecurity DepositLast Month's Rent